Thank you for your interest in the Stanislaus Wildlife Care Center

 The SWCC cares for injured and orphaned wild animals so they can be released back into their natural environments.
 We received almost 2,300 animals yearly representing over 250 different species last year.

-We require volunteers to be over 17, not pregnant, fit enough to clean cages, and have a current tetanus vaccination (you can attend training before getting vaccinated.)
+We require volunteers to be over 17, not pregnant, fit enough to clean cages, and have a current tetanus vaccination.
+Proof of Covid vaccinations are also required.
 Volunteers typically work a 4 to 6 hour shift at the same day and time each week.
 A one-year commitment is expected for most volunteers.

 Summer internships and baby bird feeding positions are also available.
 The baby bird season is 1 May through 30 August.